Osgo Live 2018Book Now

-Head of Business Development at BGP
+Head of Business Development at PG Mutual

 Stephen has over 20yrs experience working within financial services, the majority of which has been spent within mutual organisations and he therefore has a strong enthusiasm for the Mutual sector in particular.
 In addition to Income Protection, Stephen has significant experience within the Mortgage, PMI and Cash plans sectors within financial services.

 PG Mutual was established in 1928 as a not-for-profit organisation to provide income protection for employed and self-employed individuals.
 Stephen joined in January 2012 and his responsibilities have been the management and development of relationships with PG’s existing partners.
 He had been involved closely with the promotion of the benefits of PG Mutual’s Income Protection plan to individuals, however more recently had been part of a team working on developing a cost effective and risk free sick pay solution to employers which included help in designing a staff sick policy.